 “Thanks for bringing this information from the Internet.
 I think it’s best if you let me diagnose you and tell you the treatment that is most suitable.”

 Patients sue doctors who do not take the time to get to know them, who don’t understand their beliefs of desires, or who treat them disrespectfully.
-Physicians must make an effort to understand the patient’s views and treat them as a partner in treatment decision making.
+Physicians must make an effort to understand the patient’s views and treat them as a partner in treatment decision-making.

 “Do you understand?”

 Most patients will answer yes to this question whether or not they understood what you said.
 No one wants to look ignorant, so don’t put them in the position—you’ll end up with disgruntled patients who are unable to follow your treatment advice.
-Instead, say, “I’d like to make sure I’ve explained myself clearly, so would you mind explaining in your own words what you understand of our discussion so far?”
+Instead, say, “I’d like to make sure I’ve explained myself clearly, so would you mind explaining in your own words what you have understood of our discussion so far?”

 Statements full of jargon.